·

 Notable Features

-• No Management Fees: Your account is fully managed but has no management fees or minimum balance.
-However, there is a tiered monthly account fee ranging from $1 to $5, depending on how much you invest.
-There’s even an automatic investment feature to make investing easy.
+• No Management Fees: Your investment account has no management fees or minimum balance requirement.
+However, a tiered monthly administration fee of $1 to $5 applies to the investment account itself based on how much you invest.

 • Cash Advance: Up to 50% of your earned pay